KidsBell

 Background

-Korean kindergarten teachers often rely on personal apps, phone calls, or paper logs to communicate with parents, frequently outside of work hours.
+Korean kindergarten teachers often rely on personal apps, phone calls, or paper logs to communicate with caregivers, frequently outside of work hours.
 With the growth of multicultural families, language barriers make communication even more difficult.

 Problem